DevanshSK/ADD-Trends-Outdated/Readme.md

 ## Important Points

 - The title of this repository says ```ADD-Trends-Outdated``` because we are improving and upgrading this project with new technologies and enabling cross platform function.
 So don't worry about it.
-- You are feel free to contribute to this project.
+- You can feel free to contribute to this project.